Building Management System Giving you Grief

 Open and Closed System:

-Your Current Supplier/Vendor knows this information above, they know you have a right to “shop” for the best service and value for money in the market you can buy.
-This is essentially why the consultants, whom designed and outlined your system, specified the Open Protocols communications systems in your building management system.
-Its insurance to source multiple vendors without having to replace an entire system.
+Your Current Supplier/Vendor knows this information above; they know you have a right to “shop” for the best service and value for money in the market you can buy.
+This is essentially why the consultants, who designed and outlined your system, specified the Open Protocols communications systems in your building management system.
+Its insurance sourcing multiple vendors without having to replace an entire system.

 These Open Protocols communications and Full access passwords make it easier to go to Market.

 If you have a closed Proprietary BMS system or no full access passwords or both, there are technicians and companies that can still help; as with any computer system, “there are ways”.